AromaKitsune/aromakitsune.github.io/pages/3DS-System-Font-Customization.md

 9. Switch back to FontForge window A and merge the font again.

     - Still not right?
-Revert again, switch to FontForge window B and revert the font file to undo the scale.
+Revert again, switch to FontForge window B and revert the font file to undo the scale action.

     - Keep messing around with the scale value until you get it right.